-No vernal or seasonal pools are present within the Study Area.
-As discussed above, no ponding was observed at the site during biological surveys, including those that occurred following periods of substantial rainfall.
-The site lacks the suitable topography (including localized depressions) to support prolonged inundation necessary to support fairy shrimp.
-The site slopes slightly from west to east, with the central portion of the site containing drainage features that convey flows from west to east.
-As a result of the sloping topography and drainage, there is no opportunity for water to pond at the site.
-Furthermore, the site does not contain any artificial depressional features, including tire tracks and stock ponds, that could support prolonged inundation.
+The Study Area does not support suitable habitat for riparian-associated birds including least Bell's vireo, southwestern willow flycatcher, and western yellow-billed cuckoo.
+There is also no habitat for listed fairy shrimp species.
+The site lacks the suitable topography (including localized depressions) to support prolonged inundation necessary to support fairy shrimp, including vernal pools, non-vernal pool seasonal ponds, stocks ponds, tire ruts, or any other human-created features with the potential to support fairy shrimp.
 In addition, the site is mapped as containing sandy loam soils, which are generally not associated with vernal pools.
 Observations of the soils at the site showed a lack of clay soil components.
 Lastly, no plants were observed at the site that are associated with vernal pools and similar habitats that experience prolonged inundation.